How tech can turbocharge bank connectivity

 PayMe:

-Make a one-off payment where you don’t know the beneficiary’s account details.
+Make a one‑off payment where the beneficiary’s account details are unknown.

 FundBy Bank:

-Your customers can fund their accounts held with you via Faster Payments.
+Allow customers to fund accounts held with you via Faster Payments.

 Confirmation of Payee: